rytvee/weatherapp/README.md

 A simple JavaScript web application that displays the current weather and a 2-day forecast for any city.
 The app fetches real-time weather data using a public weather API and shows details such as temperature, weather condition, humidity, and more.
 > [!TIP]
+> MarkItDown now offers an MCP (Model Context Protocol) server for integration with LLM applications like Claude Desktop.
+See [markitdown-mcp](https://github.com/microsoft/markitdown/tree/main/packages/markitdown-mcp) for more information.
 ## 🌐 Live Demo
 You can try the app here:
 [Live Weather App](https://rytvee.github.io/weatherapp/)